kubeflow/examples/house-prices-kaggle-competition/README.md

 </p>

 ## Note:
 Both the notebooks have been tested out.
-Please do report any issue in case of an error.
+In case of any error, please test out with the following docker image.

+Notebook server docker image used: gcr.io/arrikto/jupyter-kale-py36@sha256:dd3f92ca66b46d247e4b9b6a9d84ffbb368646263c2e3909473c3b851f3fe198

+If the error persists, please raise an issue.